What are the risks of franchising?

 Your work rate

 Ask any successful person and I would think they would all agree that hard work is linked to success.
 Sure there’s the odd exception.
 However, let’s deal with likely scenarios here not lottery odds of a 2 hour week making you a million.
 If you know within yourself that you can’t get out of bed on a morning then self employment won’t suit you.
 You need the fixed hours of a job because you’ll struggle with the self discipline you need to crack on under your own steam.
+But if you find the right franchise you’ll have motivation a plenty.
+One that totally engages you and you have natural enthusiasm for.

 Your available capital shouldn’t be “just enough”.
 If you manage to scrape together “just enough” then your car’s going to break down.
 Or some other unexpected cost will magically appear.
 We use a phrase here at Lime that is always true in franchising.
 “You’ve got to be able to comfortably fund it”.
 Your success is, at least to a degree, linked to the franchisor and their training and support.
 They might not be as good as you expected and the may affect you.
 Also consider that you might have a slower start for any number of reasons.
 Your capital needs to carry you until such time as profits are sufficient.
 That might take longer than you think.
 So, put plenty of funding in place.
 You can then concentrate on doing the business.